microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 An information bar can have several configurations, here are some notable ones.

-When an information bar is conveying information of a common criticality, a notification can be set to have one of many NotificationTypes to use consistent Fluent styling for it's identifiers.
+When an information bar is conveying information of a common severity, like displaying an error or warning, a notification can be set to have one of many NotificationTypes to use consistent Fluent styling for it's identifiers.
 ![Sketch of an InfoBar in a Warning state with a close button and message](images/Warning_DefaultClose.jpg)
 ![Mockup of an InfoBar with an icon, title, and message on one line](images/Docked_SingleLineIconTitle.png)